by Dr. Pooneh Ramezani, DDS

 Activated Charcoal : Do’s and Don’ts

-- Do use a natural toothpaste with activated charcoal
+- Do use a toothpaste with natural ingredients and with activated charcoal

-- Do make sure your natural toothpaste uses white activated charcoal
+- Do make sure your toothpaste uses white activated charcoal

-- Do make sure your natural toothpaste contains a blend of proven holistic ingredients
+- Do make sure your toothpaste contains a blend of proven holistic, natural, and organic ingredients

 - Don’t brush with black activated charcoal by itself as toothpaste